I Love India Free Horoscope 2008

 Facts About Hippopotamus

 Hippopotamus is the third largest animal on land, next to elephant and white rhino.
 It is one of the only two extant species in the Hippopotamidae family, with the other one being the Pygmy Hippopotamus.
-Hippopotamuses are found inhabiting rivers, swamps and protected areas, in Sub-Saharan Africa, and are herbivorous in nature.
+They weigh around 3600 kilograms and 15 ft. and 5 ft. tall.
+Hippopotamuses are found inhabiting rivers, swamps and protected areas, in Sub-Saharan Africa, western Africa, Ethiopia and South Africa and are herbivorous in nature though there have been a sharp decline in their numbers.
 They spend majority of their time underwater and mostly walk along the bottoms of lakes and rivers, rather than swimming.
+Having a lifespan of 40 to 50 years, female hippos reach the sexual maturity at the age of 5 to 6 years and have a gestation period of 8 months.
 To help you know more about hippopotamus, we have provided a number of interesting facts and some amazing information about the animal in the following lines.

 Class: Mammalia